-Your final letter grade will be calculated as follows (of course, if you're precisely on the border you will receive the higher grade):
+Your final letter grade will be calculated as follows (of course, if you're precisely on the border you will receive the higher grade).
+I reserve the right to adjust grades upward if circumstances warrant it:

 I hope you enjoy the course and have a fun and productive semester, S.A.